NoahAndrews/SynchronizedMediaPlayer/README.md

 starting point.
 Oracle's license for that code can be found in [ORACLE_LICENSE.txt.](ORACLE_LICENSE.txt)

+### Download
+You can download the latest version at [the releases page.](https://github.com/NoahAndrews/SynchronizedMediaPlayer/releases)

 ### Tech Stack
 This software is built using JavaFX for the GUI and media playback functionality.
 This is my first ever JavaFX project, so I'm learning as